If you love Blueberry Muffins, you are going to love my Blueberry Chia Muffins with Lemon and Ginger even more – and so

 One of the best things about my Blueberry Chia Muffins with Lemon and Ginger is that you can use either fresh or frozen blueberries.
 This means that you can enjoy muffins that taste of summer all year round.
 You don’t even have to thaw the frozen berries!

 Whether you use blueberries that are fresh or frozen, always remember to combine them with the flour mixture before you mix the wet and dry ingredients together.
 This stops the blueberries from sticking or sinking.
 Plus it ensures the blueberries don’t ‘bleed’ into the batter and leave your muffins a light shade of purple all the way through.

 The streusel topping on my Blueberry Chia Muffins with Lemon and Ginger really does make them extra special.
-However, they are still low enough in sugar to be quite healthy too.
+However, they are still low enough in sugar to be relatively healthy too.
 With the addition of the chia seeds and the antioxidants in the blueberries you can enjoy these treats guilt free, knowing that your tasty, portable breakfast or snack is a wholesome one!
 Again, feel free to leave the streusel off if you prefer.
 These muffins taste wonderful with or without it!

 - For the streusel (optional):